bilthebuket/tsheets/README.txt

 -all functions will ask for a range of rows to perform the function on. if you want to perform it on all rows, just do 0,999999999999
 -pasting a group of cells will paste with the highlighted cell as the top left

+FOR DEBUGGING/DEVLOPING:

+bash debug.sh: compiles and runs in gdb

+or

+bash memcheck.sh: compiles and runs using valgrind, stores output from valgrind in tsheets.log. this script also parses the valgrind log and removes memory leaks caused by ncurses. the logs will say there are memory leaks, but the parser will remove all the blocks related to ncurses.
+ex:

+==27321== Memcheck, a memory error detector
+==27321== Copyright (C) 2002-2024, and GNU GPL'd, by Julian Seward et al.
+==27321== Using Valgrind-3.25.1 and LibVEX; rerun with -h for copyright info ==27321== Command: ./tsheets
+==27321==
+==27321==
+==27321== HEAP SUMMARY:
+==27321==     in use at exit: 1,885,484 bytes in 575 blocks ==27321==   total heap usage: 6,976 allocs, 6,401 frees, 1,996,429 bytes allocated
+==27321==
+==27321== LEAK SUMMARY:
+==27321==    definitely lost: 0 bytes in 0 blocks
+==27321==    indirectly lost: 0 bytes in 0 blocks
+==27321==      possibly lost: 201 bytes in 3 blocks
+==27321==    still reachable: 1,885,283 bytes in 572 blocks
+==27321==         suppressed: 0 bytes in 0 blocks
+==27321==

+notice how it says there are memory leaks, but all the individual blocks that say what caused the memory leaks are gone because the parser removed them.